 - Make sure your thermostat is set to “heat.”

 It may sound obvious, but we get busy and life happens, so sometimes it’s easy to ignore the simple fixes.
-Neglecting to move over the thermostat can make you assume you need furnace repair when really you can remedy the problem with a literal flip of the switch!
+Neglecting to move over the thermostat can make you assume you need furnace repair and installation when really you can remedy the problem with a literal flip of the switch!

 - Check your furnace switch.